 Friday morning we awoke and started packing our Beaver Creek Campsite with hopes of an open spot at Riverside.
 After checking for availability, at the Park’s Head Quarters, we left with a two night rental of Cabin 4 near Riverside.
 Park Officials said that Riverside Campgrounds were full and there was signage hung at the park entrance stating so.
 But, we circled the campground every day to verify the validity of their statement and noticed the same four sites open all weekend.
 I am not sure if this was a ploy to get us to rent a cabin or those sites have issues causing them not to be used.
 The weather was calling for thunderstorms with heavy rain.
 Renting the cabin may be a blessing in disguise.

-Cabin 4 will not be ready until 11:30 am, so we headed into a little town called Marlinton that sits directly beside the Greenbrier River.
+Cabin 4 will not be ready until 11:30 am, so we headed to a little town called Marlinton (link) that sits directly beside the Greenbrier River.
 The land where present day Marlinton lies, was surveyed by Andrew Lewis in 1751 for the Greenbrier Company when he came across Jacob Marlin, from which the town is named, and Stephen Sewell living there.
 Jacob and Stephen are known to be the first settlers West of the Allegheny Mountains.
 Today, Marlinton is the County Seat of Pocahontas County and conveniently located on the Greenbrier River Trail, just South of the Cass Scenic Rail Road and Green Bank Observatory, and North of the Calvin Price State Forest, Watoga State Park, and Seneca State Forest, and East of the Mongehala National Forest, providing nature enthusiasts an array of outdoor activities.

 We stopped at a local eatery called the Greenbrier Grill and Lodge.
 Here we sat on the outside covered patio above the Greenbrier River, eating our breakfast while geese and ducks swim below.
 For 50 cents a small sandwich bag of dried corn can be purchased to feed the ducks and geese.
 The kids found it surprising that you were allowed to feed them.
 This event was also special knowing that my father once ate here and fed the ducks as well.
 It made for a beautiful, serene moment.
 When leaving an older gentleman came over and said he would like to offer something fun and small to our children.
 He gave them each a 1 dollar gold coin.
 I then asked him if he remembered the Susan B. Anthony dollar.
 He then replied, “Wait right there, young man.”
 He then returned carrying a 1979 Susan B. Anthony dollar, and after a little bit of history about the coin, he handed it to me and said, “See, I didn’t forget you.”
 He said he has handed dollar coins out to visitors of the restaurant since its opening.
-He finds that it is a great gesture from his community and kids seem to like it.
+He finds that it is an excellent gesture from his community and kids seem to like it.

 Stopping by to visit the Marlinton Depot we discovered that it is now the 4th Avenue Gallery.
 The depot was built in 1901 by the C&O Railroad.
 It was closed in 1958 and later became the Pocahontas County Convention and Visitors Bureau.
 The inside was destroyed by a fire in 2008 and was forced closed.
 The depot secured funds to be remodeled and is now a gallery for an Artisan Co-op of over 30 members that focus on the local heritage by running year-long exhibits in the gallery.